f4exb/sdrangel/plugins/samplesource/remoteinput/readme.md

-<h1>SDRdaemon source plugin</h1>
+<h1>Remote input plugin</h1>

 <h2>Introduction</h2>

-This input sample source plugin gets its samples over tbe network from a SDRangel instance's Daemon channel sink using UDP connection.
+This input sample source plugin gets its samples over tbe network from a SDRangel instance's Remote channel sink using UDP connection.

 Forward Error Correction with a Cauchy MDS block erasure codec is used to prevent block loss.
 This can make the UDP transmission more robust particularly over WiFi links.